ajiayi-debug/flaskapi/README.md

 ### Cloud deployment

-With every run of the CI/CD process updating my Docker image in my DockerHub,
+With every run of the CI/CD process updating my Docker image in my DockerHub after all tests have run successfully, the

 ## Overview of solution